r-lib/conflicted/README.md

 ## Usage

-conflicted does not export any functions.
-To use it, all you need to do is load it:
+To use conflicted, all you need to do is load it:

 ``` r
 library(conflicted)